bozd4g/FB.TransactionalOutbox/README.md

 ## Articles

-- What happens if we lose some event(s) during transaction? — [Part 1](https://bit.ly/33OOwHH "What happens if we lose some event(s) during transaction?")
+- What happens if we lose some event(s) during transaction? — [Link](https://bit.ly/33OOwHH "What happens if we lose some event(s) during transaction?")